knpuniversity/symfony2-series/knpu/episode2/entity-security.rst

         return null;
     }

-I'll talk more about this method on a second.
+I'll talk more about this method in a second.

 Now that the ``User`` class implements ``UserInterface``, Symfony's authentication system will be able to use it.
 But before we hook that up, let's add the